xinsu626/xinsu626.github.io/_posts/2021-04-04-info-539-using-t5-model-for-clinical-multitask-learning.markdown

 print(f"Number of STS test examples = {len(test_sts_scores)}")
 ```

 **Step 11**: Build the final training and development sets for fine-tuning the T5 model based on the arguments of the common line.
 Here we have three options:

 1. Only the training and development set data of the negation task are used.
 2. Only the training and development set data from the clinical STS task are used.
-3. The training and development sets of both tasks are combined together to obtain the final training and development sets.
+3. The training and development sets of both tasks are combined together to obtain the final training and development sets (multi-task learning).

 ```python
 final_train_examples = []